 When To Go

 The “season” for The Colorado Trail is primarily 3 months: July, August and September.
 Before this 3-month season, users encounter troublesome snowpack remaining from winter and spring storms.
+(See our page about snowpack.)
 After these months, fall storms begin bringing new snows that can be deep and long lasting.
-(See our page about snowpack.)
+(Here’s a video that shows how a snowstorm can ‘up’ the challenge of distance hiking.)

 During the lead-up is also when you’ll likely begin coordinating with one or more individuals in your network.
 Are you likely to travel solo or go with others?
 Even solo travelers often find that they are involving other people as helpers or resources.
 Often the support people will need the CT Guidebook with its information about roads access and more.

 Maps and guidebooks

 - The Official Guidebook of The Colorado Trail Foundation.
 This guidebook is particularly helpful with trip planning, finding directions to access points, and as an on-trail reference.